WWDevPL/Light-Framework/README.md

 Light-Framework
 ===============

-Fight is a PHP5 MVC framework
+Light is a PHP5 MVC framework